In this post I’m going to reflect on my experiences of libraries before I became an adult.

 High school library

-I spent all my free periods in the library (which I had a lot of, because I did both extension English and Maths, which ran either after school or during lunch).
+In senior high school I spent all my free periods in the library (which I had a lot of, because I did both extension English and Maths, which ran either after school or during lunch).
 Actually I think that was a school rule, unless it was the last period of the day, in which case you could go home.
 During my frees I would use the study desks, of course, but I sometimes took time out.
-I have fond memories of sitting on the floor in a quiet spot behind the collection, soaking up the sunshine under the windows and reading something I’d grabbed off the shelf.
+I have fond memories of sitting on the floor in a quiet spot behind the collection, soaking up the sunshine through the windows and reading something I’d grabbed off the shelf.

 I’ll stop there.
 I’d go on to my uni years, but then I’d feel there’d be no logical place to stop and I’d end up trying to describe every library I’ve ever visited, ever.